LittleLevels/access-map/README.md

 Example output comparing the routes is visualized in QGIS:
 Start: 15th and 42nd, Seattle WA
 End: Pacific and Montlake, Seattle WA
-Bus stops are shown in orange circles and routes are colored as outlined above.
+Bus stops are shown in orange circles, sidewalks are purple and routes are colored as outlined above.

 ![](routesUW.png)